LIBREhub/fiber-coupled-laser-illumination/assembly.md

 # Modular fiber-coupled laser illumination

-Before starting the construction of this lighting system, you must obtain all the components that appear in this [list of materials](docu/assembly_BOM2.csv)
+Before starting the construction of this illumination system, you must obtain all the components that appear in this [list of materials](docu/assembly_BOM2.csv)

 ## Instructions